Addiction Treatment for Women: Treatment Barriers, Recovery Roadblocks and the Plight to Get Sober

 Unfortunately, the model of addiction and its treatment remains male.
 In a gendered society, those things declared genderless are essentially male by default.
 Therefore, the claim that addiction isn’t gendered is false at its core.
 To ignore the gender is to skew male.

 Rehab for women is key to attaining and maintaining sobriety because this form of treatment knows all about the issues and barriers female addicts face.
 The staff at a woman’s rehab is looking through a female lens, rather than using the male one.
-To benefit from this type of treatment, call 800-895-1695.
+To benefit from this type of treatment, call 800-681-7642 Who Answers?.
 It’s time your rehab understood you.